Configure Authentication

 if (error) {

 setError("Invalid code.
-Make sure the code is correct and try again.");
+Check your authenticator app and try again.");

 return;